jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2q-article-4.md

 ---
 title: "General Taxes: Customs Duties"
 heading: "Part 2p, Article 2"
-weight: 1
+weight: 42
 image: "/covers/wn.jpg"
-description: "They were called 'customs' to denote customary payments which used from time immemorial"
+description: "In all cases, high duties reduced customs revenue below what moderate duties would have afforded.
+The high duties imposed on foreign imports encouraged smuggling"
 icon: "/icons/smith.png"
 author: Adam Smith
 ---

-+++
-title=  "General Taxes -- Customs Duties" description=  "The high duties imposed on foreign imports encouraged smuggling in many cases." date=  2015-01-13 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2p-article-4" linkbtext=  "Part 2p" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4" linkftext=  "Part 2r" heading=  "Article 4 Part 2q" icon=  "/icons/smith.png"
-+++

 {{< s v="170" >}} I showed in Book 4 that the mercantile system was not very favourable to the people's revenue or the national annual produce.